What Is the IRS Failure-to-Pay Penalty? How to Avoid or Abate

 - Civil disturbances

 Unfortunately, not having enough money to pay off your tax bill won’t qualify as “reasonable cause” to discharge your penalty.
 You also won’t be eligible for this type of relief if your reason for non-payment includes making an honest mistake, not understanding the tax laws or rules, or relying on a tax professional.
+Note that if you set up a payment plan online, you should also call the IRS to ask for penalty abatement.
+Forgetting to ask for penalty relief is a common mistake taxpayers make with online payment agreements.

 What Happens if You Ignore a Failure to Pay Penalty?